Sinovac Biotech: COVID-19 vaccine development

 A real-world study of ten millions of Chileans who received CoronaVac found it 66% effective against symptomatic COVID-19, 88% against hospitalization, 90% against ICU admissions, and 86% against deaths.
 In Brazil, after 75% of the population in Serrana, São Paulo received CoronaVac, preliminary results show deaths fell by 95%, hospitalizations by 86%, and symptomatic cases by 80%.
 In Indonesia, real world data from 128,290 healthcare workers showed 94% protection against symptomatic infection by the vaccine, beating results in clinical trials.

 Phase III results from Turkey published in The Lancet showed an efficacy of 84% based on 10,218 participants in the trials.
 Phase III results from Brazil previously showed 50.7% efficacy at preventing symptomatic infections and 83.7% effective in preventing mild cases needing treatment.
 Efficacy against symptomatic infections increased to 62.3% with an interval of 21 days or more between the doses.

-CoronaVac is being used in vaccination campaigns in various countries in Asia, South America, North America, and Europe.
+CoronaVac was used in vaccination campaigns in various countries in Asia, South America, North America, and Europe.
 By April 2021, Sinovac had a production capacity of two billion doses a year and had delivered 600 million total doses.
 It is currently being manufactured at several facilities in China, Brazil, and Egypt.
 On 1 June 2021, the World Health Organization (WHO) validated the vaccine for emergency use.
-Sinovac has signed purchase agreements for 380 million doses from COVAX.
+Sinovac signed purchase agreements for 380 million doses from COVAX.

+In January 2024, Sinovac confirmed that it had discontinued production of CoronaVac.